 The reason behind this is that the IRS requires you to only deduct lost income if the income was forecasted (i.e., reported in advance).
-Most landlords operate on a cash basis, meaning that they report the rent as it’s paid.
+Most landlords operate on a cash basis, meaning that they report rental income when payments are received.
 They don’t report unpaid rent on their tax returns, therefore it is not deductible.

-Yes, in many cases a security deposit can be used to cover unpaid rent.
-However, this will depend on the state that you operate in, so make sure to carefully check all local laws.
+Yes, a security deposit can be used for unpaid rent.
+However, this will depend on the situation and the state that you operate in, so make sure to carefully check all local laws.

 It depends.
-A landlord can ask for unpaid rent from a tenant who was on a month-by-month lease, who has also moved out without giving notice.
+A landlord can ask for unpaid rent from a tenant who was on a month-by-month lease and who has also moved out without giving notice.

-For the case of a verbal lease, there is a chance that your lease might be legally binding, as long as you can prove the existence of a rental agreement.
+In the case of a verbal lease, there is a chance that your lease might be legally binding as long as you can prove the existence of a rental agreement.

 However, this might not always be the case, and it’s always best that you consult a lawyer to navigate the particulars of your situation.